David Toro (footballer)

-David del Toro Jiménez (born 28 May 1997), known as David Toro, is a Spanish footballer who plays for CD San Roque de Lepe as a forward.
+David del Toro Jiménez (born 28 May 1997), known as David Toro, is a Spanish footballer who plays for Icelandic club Víðir as a forward.

 Club career

 Born in La Algaba, Seville, Andalusia, Toro represented Real Betis as a youth.
 On 28 January 2016, he was loaned to Tercera División side CD Cabecense until June, and made his senior debut three days later in a 2–1 home win against Conil CF.

 Toro scored his first senior goal on 14 February 2016, netting the equalizer in a 2–1 home success over UB Lebrijana.
 In August, he joined fellow league team CD Gerena.

 On 31 January 2017, Toro signed a two-and-a-half-year deal with Cádiz CF, being initially assigned to the reserves.
 He made his first team debut on 17 September, coming on as a late substitute for Aitor García in a 0–1 away loss against Real Oviedo in the Segunda División championship.

 On 31 August 2018, Toro was loaned to Segunda División B side Barakaldo CF for the season.
 After playing only two games for the club, the parties decided to terminate the loan deal on 2 November, and he returned to Cádiz.
 On 17 January 2019, Toro was loaned out to Atlético Sanluqueño CF until the end of the season.